Tamsen Fadal: Career

 Fadal began her broadcasting career as a morning anchor for WHNZ Radio in Tampa, Florida.
 In 2002, she traveled to Afghanistan with the American troops reporting on the war.
 Fadal reported for WPGH-TV in Pittsburgh, Pennsylvania, WFTV in Orlando, Florida and WOWK-TV in Charleston, West Virginia and KYW-TV in Philadelphia.
 In 2004, she joined WCBS in New York City, and she joined WPIX on March 24, 2008, reporting and anchoring for the Morning News five days a week, covering breaking news as well as feature stories.

 Fadal co-starred in the 2009 docu-series, "Matched In Manhattan" on Lifetime (TV Network) as a dating coach to clients.

 In 2019, Fadal became the host and executive producer of Broadway Profiles for The Broadway Channel, a monthly series featuring in-depth interviews with celebrities as well as an inside look at the Broadway industry The show began airing weekly in fall 2020, when it became the first program about Broadway to be nationally syndicated.
 In September 2021, the show's name changed to The Broadway Show with Tamsen Fadal.

 She is the host and executive producer of The Broadway Show.

 Fadal received a Broadcast Journalism award by the National Air Disaster Foundation in 2004 [NADF] post-9/11, for contributions leading to improved aviation safety.
 Fadal was named the University of South Florida Outstanding Young Alumnus of 2004, University of South Florida AlumNews, October 2004.

-She has won several local Emmy awards.
+She has won 13 local Emmy awards.
 In 2016, Fadal received the Ellis Island Medal of Honor, an American award founded by the Ellis Island Honors Society (EIHS) (formerly known as National Ethnic Coalition of Organizations (NECO)).
 In 2015, Fadal was named a "Power Woman".
 In 2014 she was selected to receive the Soldiers', Sailors', Marines', Coast Guard and Airmen's Club Media Award for her coverage of the war in Afghanistan.